milasoft64/commodore-64-koala-picture-linker/README.md

 https://i.ibb.co/NL49YFf/d1.jpg

 4) Enter in the filename of the uncompressed Koala file (40 blocks in size).
 In this example we'll use the "HEAVY" file.
 This is the fourth file from the top.
-If the file is successful you'll see the disk message:
+If the file load is successful you'll see the disk message:
 00, OK, 00, 00.
 You only need to enter the filename, not the "PIC A " part.

 https://i.ibb.co/jyJqDPG/d1.jpg